bennyistanto/precip-index/docs/user-guide/runtheory.md

 **Cumulative** (blue in plots):

 - Total accumulated deficit
-- Always increases during drought
+- Always increases during event
 - Like debt accumulation
 - Use for: Total impact, event comparison